Our Strategic Priorities

 - Accelerate the transition to a low emissions aluminium value chain.

 Priority 4.
 Explore opportunities to scale up carbon capture and storage (CCS) and reduce the cost of soil carbon measurement

 We plan to consult with industry, researchers and the Government to build our understanding of these technologies and to develop our approach to supporting research, development and demonstration projects that have the potential to:

-Scale carbon capture and storage (CCS), including scaling cost-effective compression, transport and storage of CO2.
+- Scale CCS, including scaling cost-effective compression, transport and storage of CO2

 Priority 5: Deliver the targeted programs in the 2020-21 Federal Budget